silitone/aria2.ts/README.md

 </a>

-Project consists of several low-level algoritms for general game development and provides test and examples of their usage in form of turn-base
+Project consists of several low-level algoritms for general game development and provides test and examples of their usage in form of turn-base tactical strategy game.

+## Overview

+This is pet project, main